Miran Mohammad Shah: Political life

 Miran Mohammad Shah was an avid member of Sir Shah Nawaz Bhutto's United Party in 1936, while serving under him as Sindh member of the Bombay Legislative Assembly.
 When the United Party stood in the provincial elections in 1937, Hindu moneylenders and the Indian National Congress spent large amounts of money to secure Bhutto's seat.
 Never in the history of India had there been such extravagant amounts of campaigning efforts done to secure a single seat.
 In this moment of likely defeat, Syed Miran Shah was one of the closest allies Bhutto had against his opponent Sheikh Abdul Majid Sindhi.
 Although the party suffered defeat in the provincial elections, they still managed to accumulate a good number of seats in the provincial assembly.
 Although Miran Mohammad Shah, along with some other prominent Sindhis including G. M. Syed, Pirzada Abdus Sattar, Pir Ilahi Bux, Allah Bux Soomro and Muhammad Hashim Gazdar expressed full confidence in Bhutto's leadership, Bhutto nevertheless decided to abdicate in favour of Sir Ghulam Hussain Hidayatullah.

 Relationship with Allama Iqbal

 So entwined was he in the prospects of the Pakistan Movement that he was at personal terms with the Allama Iqbal.
 Upon confirmation of his pilgrimage for Hajj in Mecca, he wrote to Iqbal in order to share the news.
 Iqbal responded with a letter dated 2 December 1937 stating, "Thank God you are well and busy in the preparations for Hajj.
 May God bless you in this journey.
 I wish I could accompany you.
-But alas, for me tile days of separation are not over as yet.
+But alas, for me tile [sic.] days of separation are not over as yet.
 I am not worthy of being called to the shrine of the Holy Prophet."